sizovs/sizovs.github.io/_posts/2020-07-19-the-code-review.md

 It’s also important to learn to demonstrate the impact of those qualities in action: break the code to demonstrate the value of a unit test; write a test to simulate bad performance; move a class to a different package to demonstrate coupling; ask a third person to read the code and explain what the code does; this is how you assess comprehensibility. **Be concrete in judgment, and creative in demonstrations.**

 #### 7. Code review is a "blocker"
-If reviewing the code, that is, *completing* the work is not a top priority, then something is wrong with your priorities.
+If reviewing the code is not a top priority, then something is wrong with your priorities.
 Or you let the work pile up and then deliver work in batches, preventing continuous delivery of value to the customer.

 In a bad team, code review is the last priority.
 Pull-requests hang open for days, sometimes weeks, or even months.
 Everyone is busy doing “their own stuff.”
 This kills motivation because our hard work doesn’t seem important.
 To avoid “idle state”, we start working on new tasks; then switching back to the code review; then back again.
 Productivity drops.